-What is a Cervical Epidural Steroid Injection?
+What Is A Cervical Epidural Steroid Injection?

 A cervical steroid injection is an injection using a steroid to control inflammation and a long-lasting anesthetic for pain relief.
 These injections are typically delivered into the cervical spine, the vertebrae that make up the neck portion of your spine.
 The injection is placed in the space between the spinal cord and the vertebrae of the cervical spine.
 A minimally invasive procedure, a cervical epidural steroid injection can help relieve pain for some patients with severe or chronic neck and upper extremity pain.
 It may also help avoid spinal surgery.

-Why is a Cervical Epidural Steroid Injection performed?
+Why Is A Cervical Epidural Steroid Injection Performed?

-Being simple and relatively painless, cervical steroid injections can help with some very painful conditions including: Some patients experience neck pain or upper body pain originating in the cervical spine that radiates across the tops of their shoulders and moves into their arms and hands.
+Some patients experience neck pain or upper body pain originating in the cervical spine that radiates across the tops of their shoulders and moves into their arms and hands.
 This radiating pain is referred to as cervical radiculitis or radiculopathy, which is similar to sciatic pain in the lower extremities and may feel like:

 • Shooting pain